-- 37. The original design of the 4-sidecut circuit included equipment which had the effect of removing dissolved hydrogen sulfide, the most aggressive sulfur compound associated with sulfidation corrosion, from the 4-sidecut light gas oil process fluid.
-As a result, the 4-sidecut equipment was effective in reducing the sulfidation corrosion rate.
-This allowed the 4-sidecut equipment to be constructed of carbon steel.
-In 1991, this 4-sidecut equipment was taken out of service.
-No management of changei (MOC) was performed to analyze the effect of the elimination of this hydrogen sulfide-removing equipment on 4-sidecut corrosion rates.
-Such an MOC would have ensured that the increase in sulfur concentration on the carbon steel 4-sidecut piping was reviewed prior to removing the equipment. - 38.
-Crude oil feedstock used at the Chevron Richmond Refinery is obtained from a variety of different sources that are blended before processing.
+39. Crude oil feedstock used at the Chevron Richmond Refinery is obtained from a variety of different sources that are blended before processing.
 These various crudes have different compositions, such as varying sulfur compounds and concentrations.
 These crudes can have differing corrosion effects on process equipment and piping.
-There is an increasing trend in crude oil refining to process less expensive "opportunity crudes" because they can provide significant cost savings to the company.
-However, these crudes may contain more undesirable characteristics such as high sulfur content, high naphthenic acid content, or very heavy hydrocarbons that a refinery may not have been originally designed to process.
+There is an increasing trend in crude oil refining to process less expensive "opportunity crudes" because they can provide significant cost savings to the company.ii However, these crudes may contain more undesirable characteristics such as high sulfur content, high naphthenic acid content, or very heavy hydrocarbons that a refinery may not have been originally designed to process.
 Refinery equipment may not be the proper material of construction to achieve the design life of the equipment when exposed to the different operating conditions.
 Additional mitigation may be needed to reduce risk.
 In 1984, the Chevron Richmond Refinery crude oil feed contained approximately 85 volume % Alaskan North Slope (1 wt. %) crude oil.
 As the refinery began running more high-sulfur content crudes, the sulfur content in the 4-sidecut line steadily increased (Figure 14), as discussed below.

-i Management of change requires that employers have procedures to manage changes to process chemicals, technology, equipment, and procedures.
+&lt;sup>i Management of change requires that employers have procedures to manage changes to process chemicals, technology, equipment, and procedures.
 The procedures must address the technical basis for the change, the impact on safety and health, and training required for employees affected by the change.

-ii Crude oil costs can account for up to 90% of the operating costs in a refinery.
+&lt;sup>ii Crude oil costs can account for up to 90% of the operating costs in a refinery.
 See Qu, Dingrong, Xiaohui Liu, Xiu Jiang, Zhenggui Lan, and Guangbin Shan.
 "Setting Critical Operational TAN and Sulfur Level for Crude Distillation Units."
 Corrosion 2011 Conference & Expo.
 Paper No. 11362.
 NACE International, 2011.